wrathematics/timer/README.md

 timer::seconds(seconds)
 ```

 The timers will produce an audio ping at the end of the count down so long as the [beepr](https://cran.r-project.org/web/packages/beepr/index.html) package is available at run time.
+You can also set the argument `recur=TRUE` for intervals.

 Count up timer: